 Tse, J.K.H.
-The Secular in a Sheet of Scattered Sand: Cantonese Protestants and Postsecular Publics on the Pacific Rim. (under review, University of Notre Dame Press)
+The Secular in a Sheet of Scattered Sand: Cantonese Protestants and Postsecular Publics on the Pacific Rim. (under preliminary agreement, University of Notre Dame Press)

 Tse, J.K.H. and Jonathan Y. Tan, eds.
 (2016).
 Theological Reflections on the Hong Kong Umbrella Movement.
 New York: Palgrave MacMillan.